 Boyce Thompson Arboretum became part of the University of Arizona in 1965 and is now in the College of Agriculture and Life Sciences.
 In 1976 it became part of the Arizona State Park system.

 7) How many people work here?

 In 2008, the staff totaled 23 people, including full and part-time employees.
-They all employed by the University of Arizona, except the Park Manager and a part-time store clerk who are employed by Arizona State Parks.
+They are employed by the University of Arizona, except the park manager and a part-time store clerk who are employed by Arizona State Parks.
 Volunteers assist our staff throughout the year and are an invaluable resource helping us maintain and develop the Arboretum.

 8) Is it all walking or can we drive through?
 Are wheelchairs available?
 Are the trails bike-accessible?